-The Takamatsu High Court decision is the first ruling of 16 lawsuits filled nationwide.
-The Supreme High Court is expected to make a unified decision after all the 16 judgements have been released before March.
+The Takamatsu High Court decision is the first ruling of 16 lawsuits filed nationwide.
+The Supreme High Court is expected to make a unified decision after all the 16 judgments have been released before March.

 If the malapportionment is not new, the state of unconstitutionality is more recent.

-In 2011, the Supreme Court considered the 2009 elections were held in an unconstitutional state because of the malapportionment of electoral districts.
+In 2011, the Supreme Court considered the 2009 elections to be held in an unconstitutional state because of the malapportionment of electoral districts.
 Results were not invalidated but the vote weight disparity had to be reduced.

 The Supreme Court is unlikely to ask for a new vote but the decision may influence the district divisions for the next elections for the House of representatives.